mvazquezc/scc-fun/demo2/README.md

     EOF
     ~~~

-3. The pod worked now and in the `audit.log` from the node that executed the pod we can find the extra syscalls we need to add to our profile:
+3. The pod worked since we are allowing all syscalls and logging the ones that are not explicitly permitted.
+In the `audit.log` from the node that executed the pod we can find the extra syscalls we need to add to our profile:

     1. Connect to the node that executed the container